jantman/biweeklybudget/docs/source/development.rst

 1. Open an issue for the release; cut a branch off master for that issue.
 2. Verify whether or not DB migrations are needed.
 If they are, ensure they've been created, tested and verified.
 3. Confirm that there are CHANGES.rst entries for all major changes.
+4. Increment the version number in biweeklybudget/version.py and add version and release date to CHANGES.rst.
-4. Rebuild documentation and javascript documentation locally: ``tox -e jsdoc,docs``.
+5. Rebuild documentation and javascript documentation locally: ``tox -e jsdoc,docs``.
 Commit any changes.
-5. Run the Docker image build and tests locally: ``tox -e docker``.
+6. Run the Docker image build and tests locally: ``tox -e docker``.
-6. Ensure that Travis tests passing in all environments.
+7. Ensure that Travis tests passing in all environments.
-7. Ensure that test coverage is no less than the last release, and that there are acceptance tests for any non-trivial changes.
+8. Ensure that test coverage is no less than the last release, and that there are acceptance tests for any non-trivial changes.
-8. If there have been any major visual or functional changes to the UI, regenerate screenshots via ``tox -e screenshots``.
+9. If there have been any major visual or functional changes to the UI, regenerate screenshots via ``tox -e screenshots``.
-9. Increment the version number in biweeklybudget/version.py and add version and release date to CHANGES.rst, then push to GitHub.
+10. Commit any changes and push to GitHub.
-10. Run ``dev/release.py gist`` to convert the CHANGES.rst entry for the current version to Markdown and upload it as a Github Gist.
+11. Run ``dev/release.py gist`` to convert the CHANGES.rst entry for the current version to Markdown and upload it as a Github Gist.
 View the gist and ensure that the Markdown rendered properly and all links are valid.
 Iterate on this until the rendered version looks correct.
-11. Confirm that README.rst renders correctly on GitHub.
+12. Confirm that README.rst renders correctly on GitHub.
-12. Upload package to testpypi:
+13. Upload package to testpypi:

    * Make sure your ~/.pypirc file is correct (a repo called ``test`` for https://testpypi.python.org/pypi)
    * ``rm -Rf dist``